SayakKDutta/Hourly-Bike-Rental-Demand-Forecasting/README.md

 ## Project Summary
 This Seoul Bike Sharing Demand Prediction project aims to forecast the demand for bike-sharing based on historical data.
 The dataset used contains information from a bike-sharing system including date, hour, weather conditions, temperature, and the number of bikes rented.

+## Project Goal
-The project goal is to build a predictive model that accurately estimates bike rental demand for any given hour.
+The goal of this project is to build a predictive model that accurately estimates bike rental demand for any given hour.
 The model is evaluated based on its accuracy in predicting the number of bikes rented during a specific hour.

 ## Dataset Overview
 - The dataset contains rental bike information with 8760 observations and 14 variables.